Quality in Maine Hospitals

 in the Journal of the American Medical Association, using similar data, ranked the quality of care provided by Maine’s hospitals as 3rd

 in the country since 1998.
-In 2012, Maine hospitals ranked best in the country, according to a report
+And now, Maine hospitals are among the best in the country according to a report

-from the federal Agency for Healthcare Research and Quality, which used many of the same measures from Hospital Compare, along with claims and other data not posted by CMS.
+from the federal Agency for Healthcare Research and Quality (AHRQ), which used many of the same measures from Hospital Compare, along with claims and other data not posted by CMS.

 In early 2012, the Commonwealth Fund evaluated